legumeinfo/pandagma/README.md

                        If possible add sequences missed in the first clustering round. add_extra - Add other gene model sets to the primary clusters.
-Useful for adding annotation sets that may be of lower or uncertain quality. filter_to_core - Calculate orthogroup composition and filter fasta files to core orthogroups. name_pangenes - Assign pan-gene names with consensus chromosomes and ordinal positions. calc_chr_pairs - Report observed chromosome pairs; useful for preparing expected_chr_matches.tsv
+Useful for adding annotation sets that may be of lower or uncertain quality. pick_exemplars - Pick representative (exemplar) sequence for each pan-gene set (protein and CDS) filter_to_core - Calculate orthogroup composition and filter fasta files to core orthogroups. name_pangenes - Assign pan-gene names with consensus chromosomes and ordinal positions. calc_chr_pairs - Report observed chromosome pairs; useful for preparing expected_chr_matches.tsv